 In practice, cross collateralization might mean that if you own multiple properties, then putting up all of those properties as collateral secures a single construction loan.
 Or, if you hold several types of loans with the same bank—say, a car loan, a business loan, and a mortgage—then the bank might aggregate your collateral to secure all of these loans combined.

 Cross Collateralization vs. Collateralized Loans

-Put simply, unsecured financing allows business owners to access funding without having to put up an asset as collateral.
-In an unsecured loan, the business itself is the holder of the loan and not a specific item of value.
+Unsecured financing allows business owners to access funding without having to put up an asset as collateral.
+The business itself is the holder of the loan and not a specific item of value.

-Collateralized financing, on the other hand, is always tied to an asset.
-Whether it’s property, a piece of equipment, a host of inventory, or any other type of collateral (and there are many), the asset is the focal point of the loan—it’s what the lender will seize and liquidate if the borrower defaults on their payments.
-For that reason, the asset needs to be truly valuable.
-In fact, the amount of money that a lender extends is based in part on the value of that asset.
+Collateralized financing, in contrast, is always tied to an asset.
+The lender will seize and liquidate property, a piece of equipment, a host of inventory, or any other type of collateral (and there are many) if the borrower defaults on their payments.
+The amount of money that a lender extends is typically based in part on the value of that asset.

 Pros and Cons of Cross Collateralization

 Here are a few more pros and cons to consider about cross collateral loans: